-There are many new Subjects like Computer technology, Hardware, Software etc which came up after the Constitution was made.
+Apart from the above-mentioned subjects there are many new subjects like computer technology, hardware, software etc. which came up after the Constitution was made.
 According to our Constitution, the Union Government has the power to make laws on these 'Residuary Subjects'.

-6 "All the States in the Indian Union do not have identical powers".
-Justify
+- 6 "All the States in the Indian Union do not have identical powers".
+Justify - Ans: - All the States in the Indian Union do not have identical powers

-- All the States in the Indian Union do not have identical powers - Some States enjoy a special status.
-States such as Assam, Nagaland, Arunachal Pradesh and Mizoram enjoy special powers under certain provisions of the Constitution of India (Article 371) due to their peculiar social and historical circumstances. - These special powers are especially enjoyed in relation to the protection of land rights of indigenous peoples, their culture and also preferential employment in government services.
+- Some States such as Assam, Nagaland, Arunachal Pradesh and Mizoram enjoy special powers under certain provisions of the Constitution of India (Article 371) due to their peculiar social and historical circumstances. - These special powers are given in relation to the protection of land rights of indigenous peoples, their culture and also preferential employment in government services.
 Indians who are not permanent residents of this State cannot buy land or house here.

 7 What are called Union Territories?

-Ans: There are some units of the Indian Union which enjoy very little power.
-These are areas which are too small to become an independent State but which could not be merged with any of the existing States.
-Areas like Chandigarh, Lakshadweep, the Capital city of Delhi etc. are called the Union Territories.
-These territories do not have the Powers of a State.
-The Central Government has Special Powers in running these areas.
-8 "The creation of Linguistic states was the first and a major test for democratic politics in our country".
-Justify the statement Ans: In 1947, the boundaries of several old States of India were changed in order to create new States.
-This was done to ensure that people who spoke the same language lived in the same State.
-Some States like Uttarakhand, Nagaland and Jharkhand were created not on language basis but on the basis of Culture, Geography or Ethnicity.
-The Central government resisted linguistic states for some time because some national leaders feared that it would lead to disintegration of the country.
-But later on, the experience has shown that the formation of linguistic States has actually made the country more united. • It has also made administration easier.
-9 Examine the language policy of India as an important aspect of our Constitution "The flexibility shown by Indian political leaders helped our country to avoid the kind of situation that Sri Lanka finds itself in" Justify.
-Ans: Our Constitution did not provide the status of National language to any one language but given the status of Official language to Hindi.
-Besides Hindi ,22 other languages are recognized as Scheduled Languages.
-Each state has its own Official language and most of the government work in each State takes place in the Official language of the concerned State.
-The controversy over the Hindi and English as the Official language started when Indian Constitution made the provision that the use of English for official purposes was to stop in 1965.
-However many non-Hindi speaking states demanded that the use of English should continue and in Tamil Nadu this movement took a violent form.
-The Central government responded by agreeing to continue the use of English along with Hindi for official purposes.
-Thus, the flexibility shown by Indian Political leaders helped India to avoid the tense situation like that in Sri Lanka.
-10 Explain the centre-State relations of Indian federalism.
-How far the centre- State relations strengthen Federalism?
+- There are some units of the Indian Union which enjoy very little power.
+These are areas which are too small to become an independent State but which could not be merged with any of the existing States. - Areas like Chandigarh, Lakshadweep, the capital city of Delhi etc. are called the Union Territories.
+These territories do not have the powers of a State. - The Central Government has special powers in running these areas.

+8 "The creation of linguistic States was the first and a major test for democratic politics in our country".
+Justify the statement

+- In 1947, the boundaries of several old States of India were changed in order to create new States.
+This was done to ensure that people who spoke the same language lived in the same State. - Some States like Uttarakhand, Nagaland and Jharkhand were created not on language basis but on the basis of Culture, Geography or Ethnicity. - The Central government resisted linguistic states for some time because some national leaders feared that it would lead to disintegration of the country. - But the experience has shown that the formation of linguistic States has actually made the country more united and also made administration easier.

+9 Examine the language policy of India as an important aspect of our Constitution OR

+"The flexibility shown by Indian political leaders helped our country to avoid the kind of situation that Sri Lanka finds itself in" Justify.

+- Our Constitution did not provide the status of National language to any one language.
+Hindi was identified as the official language and to protect other languages, the Constitution recognizes 21 other languages as Scheduled Languages and candidates appearing for Central Government exams have the option to take the test in any of these recognized languages. - The controversy over the Hindi and English as the official language started when Indian Constitution made the provision that the use of English for official purposes was to stop in 1965. - However, many non-Hindi speaking states (Hindi is the mother tongue of only about 40 per cent of Indians) demanded that the use of English should continue and in Tamil Nadu this movement took a violent form. - The Central government responded by agreeing to continue the use of English along with Hindi for official purposes. - Thus, the flexibility shown by Indian political leaders helped India to avoid the tense situation like that in Sri Lanka.

+10 Explain the Centre-State relations of Indian federalism

+How far Federalism Strengthened the Center- State relations?

 What was the new culture of Power sharing developed in India after 1990?